growthbook/dom-mutator/README.md

 Features:

-*  No dependencies, written in Typescript
+*  No dependencies, written in Typescript, 100% test coverage
-*  Super fast and light-weight
+*  Light-weight (< 1Kb) and super fast (using MutationObservers)
 *  If an element doesn't exist yet, wait for it to appear
 *  If an element is updated externally (e.g. a React render), re-apply the mutation immediately
 *  Ability to revert a mutation at any time